rheiger/richie-games-collection/README.md

 - Docker and Docker Compose installed
 - Traefik running on the `traefik_public` network
-- DNS record pointing `minis.richie.ch` to your server
+- DNS record pointing `games.example.com` to your server

 ### Initial Setup